francesjgonzales/final-proj4/README.md

 An e-commerce website selling limited edition shoes.
 The working title for a shop name is called 'thenewsole' which sounds modern and contemporary.

-This project is inspired by my husband's enthusiasm for buy and sell unique, timeless branded shoes.
+This project is inspired by my husband's enthusiasm for buying and selling unique, timeless branded shoes.

+Here's deployed heroku app - https://fg-proj4-the-new-sole.herokuapp.com/

+These login details can be used for SuperUser testing
+User: eleven
+Password: eleven123

 ## UX